SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/retranslator.md

 ```

 * `retranslator_id` - int.
 An id of the retranslator.
 * `fake_device_id` - string.
 Optional.
-If this field set retranslator use it instead of real device id to forward data.
+If this field is set retranslator use it instead of real device id to forward data.

-## API actions

-API base path: `/tracker/retranslator`

 ### bind